Woolworth (Mexico)

-Woolworth Mexicana is a chain of retail Department stores which were founded by the F. W. Woolworth Company of the United States.
+Woolworth (previously known as Woolworth de Mexico and Woolworth Mexicana) is a chain of retail department stores in Mexico which were founded by the F. W. Woolworth Company of the United States.
 It became independent in a management buyout by the Mexican executives in 1997.
 The company is now part of Grupo Comercial Control, a holding company with operations in retailing.